sabradel/linux-lab-projects/README.md

 - Git & GitHub version control

 ## 📌 Notes
 Clone the repo, navigate to any project folder, and follow the instructions in its `README.md`.
+Each project folder is self-contained and includes commands, configuration examples, and screenshots where relevant.

+---

+About: linux, system-administration, cybersecurity, projects, shell, bash, monitoring, ufw, ssh
+Step-by-step Linux system administration labs with screenshots.